commander-bryan/getharley-challenge/README.md

 Can be seen at /checkout and accessed using the checkout button on the navbar.

 Displays a summary of the users basket and a control that will dispatch a post request to the API.
-If there are errors, the user will see an alert and can resubmit.
+If there are errors, the user will see an alert and can resubmit. if successful, order id will be displayed

 Further work:

 - Restyle basket summary to look nicer
 - Allow the user to update quantities from this view
-- Navigate to a confirmation screen when the post is successful, and clear the current basket
+- Navigate to a proper confirmation screen when the post is successful, and clear the current basket

 ### General further work